hightail/wilson-api/README.md

 # Wilson API - V3.0.0

-Wilson is framework that adds a distinct component abstraction around Angularjs web applications.
-It provides lazy-loading of javascript bundled based on url to component routing and decorates convenient base-functionality onto each component that can be used to greatly enhance development experience and reduce boiler-plate code.
+Wilson is framework that adds a distinct component abstraction to Angularjs web applications.
+These components can be lazily-loaded at route-time automatically based on dependencies (this works in conjunction with the Wilson server).
+These components are decorated with common base-functionality that abstracts memory management for eventing and other various conveniences that empower developers and reduce boiler-plate code.

 This document provides details around the different concepts in Wilson and their distinctive interfaces.
 Sections are broken up into different pages which contain more detailed documentation.